 The vineyard’s soil is made up of an extremely well-draining gravelly loam, over a clay and granite base.

 The vineyard sits on a north-facing slope; the vine rows are planted east-west, with an above average row spacing of 3.5 metres.
 True to the region’s typical Mediterranean climate, the vineyard enjoys cool and moderately wet winters and long, dry, mild summers.

-Although the vineyard is fully reticulated and served by a 36 million litre dam, the vineyard is largely dry-grown.
-This water source affords capacity to cater for any spells of particularly hot weather, which are occasionally experienced in early January, a critical period immediately before veraison.
-The combination of vine age, soil composition, vineyard aspect, vine row orientation, wind protection, soil drainage and the Margaret River Wine Region’s wonderful climate, result in a terroir and viticultural environment which are a joy for us to work with.
+The combination of vine age, soil composition, vineyard aspect, vine row orientation, wind protection, soil drainage and the Margaret River Wine Region’s wonderful climate, result in a terroir and viticultural environment that is a joy to work with.